crpalmer/pi-setup/README.txt

 To setup a new install, insert an sdcard into a linux laptop and make sure all the partitions are unmounted.
 For example:

-sudo umount /dev/sdc1
+sudo umount /dev/sdi1
-sudo umount /dev/sdc2
+sudo umount /dev/sdi2

 flash the latest img and setup the initial wifi config something like:

-sudo dd if=/tmp/2016-05-27-raspbian-jessie-lite.img of=/dev/sdc
+sudo dd if=/tmp/2016-05-27-raspbian-jessie-lite.img of=/dev/sdi bs=1M

 remove the sdcard and then reinsert it to get it to remount the partition(s)

 sudo touch /media/crpalmer/boot/ssh
-sudo cp wpa_supplicant.conf /media/crpalmer/boot/
-sudo vi /media/crpalmer/boot/wpa_supplicant.conf
-  update the password for the network eject the sdcard
+eject the sdcard

-Insert the sdcard and boot up the pi and then:
+Insert the sdcard and boot up the pi with ethernet attached and then:

 ssh-keygen -f "/home/crpalmer/.ssh/known_hosts" -R raspberrypi ssh pi@raspberrypi